samtupy/nvgt/doc/src/manual/Concurrency Tutorial.md

 A thread is much different than a coroutine.
 A thread runs alongside your code, and could even run on other processors in the system.
 A thread introduces many other problems that coroutines don't: they share state with the rest of your game, meaning they have access to all the global variables the rest of your code does.

 One of the most critical rules of threads is to avoid global or shared state.
-Global or shared state means any global variables that you have in yoru code, as well as any state that your thread may access that other threads (also) might access.
+Global or shared state means any global variables that you have in your code, as well as any state that your thread may access that other threads (also) might access.

 If two or more threads access shared state without any kind of protection, this is known as a data race.
 A data race occurs when two threads want to perform different operations on a variable, and it just so happens that they do it the same time, or close enough that it doesn't matter.
 For example, if thread 1 wants to read a sound handle and another thread wants to initialize it, it may just so happen that both operations overlap, causing the handle that thread 1 gets to be in some weird undefined state.
 Data races can have all kinds of dangerous consequences that could make your program crash, cause unpredictable behavior, and so on.
 It's even known to cause a write to a variable to mysteriously vanish!